codice/ddf/search-ui/standard/README.md

 * Open http://localhost:8282 to test and debug

 ###Testing
-Automated tests are executed as part of the build but it is possible to manually run the tests against a local Selenium or Webdriver server.
+Automated tests are executed as part of the build but it is also possible to manually run the tests.

+####Headless
+Run `grunt test` to execute the automated tests against PhantomJS.

+####Selenium
+Automated tests can execute against a local Selenium server and target locally installed browsers.

 * Install and start a local Selenium server.
 [Webdrvr](https://www.npmjs.org/package/webdrvr) can automate this process.

 ```